thisconnect/port/README.md

 ### Event: connection

-Fires when Pd's [netsend] connects to the read port.
+Fires when Pd connects on the read port.

 ```js
 pd.on('connection', function(socket){ });